zombie1864/UI_Fundamentals-forms/README.md

 # Future Improvements

-Beyound the scope of the initial purpose of the project i am to include more features.
+Beyound the scope of the initial purpose of this project i aim to include more features.
 Such as allowing user to use app upon loading to home page.
-Users with accounts can login in and experience more features like archeiving there task and seeing through them, adding reminders, categorizing task into different levels of priorities, allowing a single task item to contain multiple sub-task (steps for a plan).
+Users with accounts can login in and experience more features like archeiving there task and seeing through them, adding reminders, categorizing task into different levels of priorities, allowing a single task item to contain multiple sub-task (steps for a plan) and possibly more.